-Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Letters and Sounds phonics scheme.
-Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases of Letters and Sounds.
-This is complimented by whole class reading sessions, which offer our pupils the chance to discuss a high-quality text, therefore being given the opportunity to participate in meaningful talk.
+Our pupils’ reading journey starts in EYFS where they are taught Phonics using Little Wandle Letters and Sounds Revised phonics scheme.
+Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases.
+In Year 2, this is complimented by Little Wandle’s Fluency scheme of work.

-Whole Class Guided Reading lessons take place in KS2, in addition to daily English lessons.
-Teaching reading to the whole-class means that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote (Crosby, DM).
+Whole Class Reading sessions take place in KS2, in addition to daily English lessons.
+Teaching reading to the whole class means that children of all attainment bands are immersed in the same high-quality literature and discussions that these texts promote (Crosby, DM).

 At St Luke’s, ‘Reading for Pleasure’ is at the heart of our reading policy.
 Throughout the year, events are planned to promote reading for pleasure in the school community and within our classes, children are regularly given time to independently read a book of their choice.
 The reading areas in each classroom are a stimulating and attractive environment.
 They are designed to engage the pupils and inspire them to read.
 They contain a range of reading material and pupils are actively involved in the management of the reading corner.

 We understand the importance of parents and carers in supporting their children to develop their reading skills.
 We encourage daily reading at home by sending home reading books from our reading scheme.
 Parents and carers have the opportunity to record comments about their child’s reading using reading records in EYFS, KS1 and Lower KS2.

 Children will leave St Luke’s as competent, confident and independent readers who possess a genuine love of reading.